-There is a lot to go over to understand what could be the implications of the burgeoning Fediverse and its backbone ActivityPub, but as in most of my posts I will try to keep it rather simple although the technical and social aspirations of these are enormous: nothing less than the transformation of the web to a (more or less) corporate free, equal footing, zone of unimpeded communication.
+There is a lot to go over to understand what could be the implications of the burgeoning Fediverse and its backbone ActivityPub, but as in most of my posts I will try to keep it rather simple although the technical and social aspirations of these are enormous: nothing less than the transformation of the web to a less corporate, more equal footing, zone of unimpeded communication.

-The Fediverse does not close off the possibility to entrepreneurship.
-For example, I tried setting up my own Mastodon instance on a DigitalOcean droplet but after a couple of days was stagnating.
-Along comes Hugo Gameiro who runs a service called Masto.host where he will set up and host the instance for you but give you admin controls, so you are fact in control of your (federated) network without having to be a Linux genius.
+The Fediverse does not preclude the possibility of entrepreneurship.
+For example, I tried setting up my own Mastodon instance on a DigitalOcean droplet but after a couple of days was stagnating along comes Hugo Gameiro who runs a service called Masto.host where he will set up and host the instance for you but give you admin controls, so you are fact in control of your (federated) network without having to be a Linux genius.

-Working in the Fediverse is a truly liberating experience, freeing you from the surveillance capitalism of Facebook, Twitter, Google and their ilk, where there is little to no corporate influence, where ads are essentially non-existent, and where one is free to choose and switch platforms as they like and maintain a lot of the content and followers as they interact and produce new content.
+Working in the Fediverse is a truly liberating experience, freeing you from the surveillance of Facebook, Twitter, Google and their ilk, where there is much much less corporate influence, where ads are essentially non-existent, and where one is free to choose and switch platforms as they like and maintain a lot of the content and followers as they interact and produce new content.

 The Fediverse, as its name implies, is a really ambitious project, or rather set of projects, that could offer the way forward on a stagnating internet more caught up in scandal than in providing the utility and freedom it once promised.